A good question that occasionally pops up on social media is "should I take a TEFL course in Thailand or in my home country (USA, England, etc)?

 You'll familiarize yourself with the language difficulties that Thai students have.

-I took a TEFL course many years ago at a language center in the middle of nowhere, Birmingham, England.
+I took a TEFL course many years ago at a language center in Birmingham.
 I can still picture the group of ten students that were the ‘guinea pigs' for our observed teaching practice sessions.

 You'll gain some knowledge of Thai culture